ATOMNFT/CM-Box/README.md

  1. Download and print the stl files located in <a href=https://github.com/ATOMNFT/CM-Box/tree/main/STL%20Files>3D files</a> folder.
 All files are ready to print.
  2. Consult parts list above^
  3. Process coming soon.
 (Pics are being taken of a new build for ref.)

+ ## SD Setup for CM-Box
+If you flashed from the <a href=https://atomnft.github.io/CM-Box/flash0.html>Custom Marauder Flasher tool for CYD</a> or built from <a href=https://github.com/ATOMNFT/CYD-ESP32Marauder>CYD-ESP32Marauder</a> then You must create a folder on the root of your sd card titled "portals".
+This is where you will store the html files along with the index.html file.

  <hr>